edhaynes/rhel10_imagemode/README.md

   - Update system with the new image
   - Rollback system to previous version

 You'll need a container registry account like quay.io to push and pull containers from.
-The builds also must be run from a registered RHEL system (i.e. where you've run **subscription-manager register**) or you can also install subscription manager on OS's in the RHEL ecosystem like fedora and register that way.
-If you are a mac user ssh to your podman vm (which is a fedora-core image that has subscription manager available) and run your podman commands natively on the fedora vm, not from the mac cli which has problems with sudo commands.
-When you run podman build ithe container you create will inheret your access to the appropriate repos needed to do things like dnf update.
+The builds also must be run from a registered RHEL system (i.e. where you've run **subscription-manager register**).
+You can also install subscription manager on OS's in the RHEL ecosystem like fedora and register that way.
+If you are a mac user ssh to your podman vm (which is a fedora-core image that has subscription manager available) and run your podman commands natively on the fedora VM.
+When you run podman build the container you create will inheret your access to the appropriate repos needed to do things like dnf update.

 #for mac users to login to the the podman machine (usually podman-machine-default)